Fallout 76 beta dates and start times, release date, system requirements

 Fallout 76 PC release date

-Once the beta period is over, you’ll have to wait until November 14th for Fallout 76’s release date.
+Once the beta period is over, you’ll have to wait until November 14th for Fallout 76’s release date, which admittedly is less than a week away.
 The game will be available either digitally via the Bethesda Launcher, or one of the physical editions.
 The special “Tricentennial Edition” also includes the following items:

 - Tricentennial Power Armor Customization for the T-51, T-45, T-60, and X-01 Power Armors.